joshbegley/nyt-latest/README.md

 **Bolivia’s Military Attempts a Coup**\
-`The coup, which is not supported by any political faction or the Bolivian public, took the country by surprise.`\
+`The coup attempt, which is not supported by any political faction, took the country by surprise.`\
 https://nytimes.com/2024/06/26/world/americas/bolivia-unrest-military.html

 **The Episcopal Church Has Elected Its Youngest Leader in Centuries**\